portfolioAustinT/portfolioAustinT-Raspberry-Pi-Magic-Mirror/README.md

 ## Conclusion

-To conclude, this project enhanced my understanding of both hardware and software aspects of the Rasbperry Pi by providing valuable hands-on experience.
+To summarize, this project enhanced my understanding of both hardware and software aspects of the Rasbperry Pi by providing valuable hands-on experience.
 The Magic Mirror showcased the versatility of this powerful mini computer in creating innovative projects.
 The possibility of merging technology with everyday objects for practical applications becomes limitless.